I wrote this title to suggest:

 The great figures who carried out the revolution reached very different conclusions, for good reasons, which are supported still more strongly by Darwinian theory.
 The issues were understood at the time to bear directly on the study of mind and its place in nature, in ways that merit careful consideration.

 Newton, Chomsky explained, did not free us from “the ghost in the machine” in his Principia as it is often believed (i.e. he did not make the world understandable in purely rational-mechanistic terms, as Galileo and Descartes claimed it should be).
 He actually put the ghost into the machine!
-When Principia was published, Newton’s idea of gravitation as ‘action at a distance’ was criticized as an absurdity, against which the rational mind must rebel.
+When Principia was published, Newton’s idea of gravitation as “action at a distance” was criticized as an absurdity, against which the rational mind must rebel.
 “It is an absurdity,” Newton agreed.
 “And perhaps this ‘action at a distance’ will one day be explained in terms that will be satisfactory to the mind.
 But for the time being we cannot do that.
-All we can do is observe that the gravitation is there (it keeps us from falling off the rotating Earth and dashing into cosmos); and then develop a formalism that allows us to model what is happening and make predictions.”
+All we can do is observe that the gravitation is there (it keeps us from falling off the rotating Earth and dashing into cosmos); and then develop a formalism that allows us to model what is observed and make predictions.”

 During the discussion that followed I thought of asking Chomsky about the implications of his insight for us scientists.
-Could we still be caught up in the impossible task of getting rid of the ‘ghost’ i.e. of explaining phenomena in terms of the “mechanisms” of nature—at the expense of all other interesting and useful things we might be able to do?
+Could we be caught up in the impossible task of getting rid of the ‘ghost’ i.e. of explaining phenomena in terms of the “mechanisms” of nature—at the expense of all other interesting and useful things we might be able to do?
 Could we be ignoring, or even actively denying the existence of the phenomena that don’t seem amenable to such explanation?
 But I remained silent.
 I thought that the answers were obvious.
-And that Chomsky would rather leave them for “careful consideration”, as he hinted in his abstract.
+And that Chomsky would rather leave them for “careful consideration”, as he hinted in the abstract.

 In the mentioned article I introduced